 Diagnostic Performance of FeLV and FIV Point of Care Tests*

 *Data from Levy et al. Journal of Veterinary Internal Medicine 2017; 31:521-526.

 The best practice is to select a FeLV/FIV POC test with higher sensitivity and specificity for screening cats in shelters.
 The shelter can adopt a “one and done” strategy where the POC test is used to determine the initial status of the cat while in shelter care.
 When performed with a POC screening test with higher sensitivity and specificity, this “one and done” protocol will identify most infected cats.
 Sensitivity and specificity are very important factors to consider when choosing what screening test to use.
 Tests with lower sensitivity may miss infected cats (false negatives) that would not be segregated and remain an infectious risk to other cats.
 Tests with lower specificity may misidentify uninfected cats as infected (false positives), leading to possible euthanasia.

 The 2020 Retroviral Management Guidelines (page 12) do not recommend testing for FIV antibody in kittens before 6 months of age because the POC tests cannot differentiate between FIV antibodies due to infection from those that are acquired by ingestion of colostrum from an infected queen.
 Kittens born to FIV-infected queens can test false positive in the FIV POC tests until the maternal antibody has decayed, typically between 3 to 5 months of age.
-This age exception for FIV testing does not apply to FeLV because the FeLV POC tests detect viral antigen that circulating in the blood of infected kittens.
+This age exception for FIV testing does not apply to FeLV because the FeLV POC tests detect viral antigen circulating in the blood of infected kittens.
+Therefore, FeLV testing can be done at any age.
 FeLV POC tests perform better with whole blood than serum.

 - Prevalence of FeLV (3%) and FIV (3%) in shelter cats is similar to that in owned pet cats